Linearizability of Saturated Polynomials: Introduction and Statement of Results

 Let $f(z) = \lambda z + O(z^2)$ be an analytic function defined in a neighborhood of zero in the complex plane.
 We say that $f$ is \emph{linearizable} near the fixed point $0$ if it is locally analytically conjugate to its linear part, i.e., if there exists an analytic function $h(z) = z + O(z^2)$ and $\eps > 0$ such that $f(h(z)) = h(\lambda z)$ for $|z|<\eps$.

 In 1884, Koenigs proved that in the case $|\lambda| \notin \{ 0, 1\}$ of attracting or repelling fixed points every analytic function is linearizable \cite{koenigs1884}.
 If $\lambda = 0$, linearizability obviously implies that $f$ is constant, and in the non-constant super-attracting case $f(z) = a_m z^m + O(z^{m+1})$, with $m \ge 2$, $a_m \ne 0$, the function is always locally conjugate to the power map $z \mapsto z^m$.
 (This theorem is usually attributed to Boettcher who first stated it with a sketch of a proof in 1904.
 The first complete proof was given by Ritt in \cite{ritt1920}.)
-In the rationally indifferent (or parabolic) case where $\lambda = e^{2\pi i p/q}$ is a root of unity, it is easy to see that the function is linearizable iff the $q$-th iterate $f^q$ is the identity.
-The general question of classifying local normal forms in this case turns out to be much more complicated, and it has been completed by \'Ecalle \cite{ecalle1981} and Voronin \cite{voronin1981}.
+In the rationally indifferent (or parabolic) case where $\lambda = e^{2\pi i p/q}$ is a root of unity, it is easy to see that the function is linearizable iff the $q$-th iterate $f^q$ is the identity in a neighborhood of $0$.
+For globally defined functions such as polynomials, rational functions, entire or meromorphic functions, this never happens unless the function is a fractional linear transformation.
+The general question of classifying local normal forms in the rationally indifferent case turns out to be complicated, and it has been completed by \'Ecalle \cite{ecalle1981} and Voronin \cite{voronin1981}.